-I am a Ph.D. candidate at the Department of Computer Science at Stanford University under the guidance of Dr. Ron Fedkiw.
-My research interests include Computer Graphics, Animation, and Computer Vision.
+I am currently a co-founder at Chekkoo Technologies.
+Before that I was a software engineer at Google.
+I received my Ph.D. in Computer Science from Stanford University in 2011 under the guidance of Dr. Ron Fedkiw.
+My research interests include physics based simulation with particular interest in computational fluid dynamics.
 I completed my Masters from the College of Computing at Georgia Tech in 2006.
 Earlier I received my B.Tech degree in Computer Science and Engineering from Indian Institute of Technology (IIT), Delhi in 2004.

 Publications